tcallsen/video-conversion-rest-api/README.md

 npm install
 ```

+In addition, the service requires a Docker runtime to be available locally (or configured in the `DOCKER_HOST` env variable).

 ### Configuring

-Create a `.env` file in the root of the repo based on the [.env.example](./.env.example) file and populate with the appropriate values, including AWS credentials and an option `BATCH_CALLBACK_URL` which is notified via webhook when processing completes.
+Create a `.env` file in the root of the repo based on the [.env.example](./.env.example) file and populate it with the appropriate values (including AWS credentials).

 ### Starting